nomo-app/nomo-id/README.md

 # Overview

 This library is designed for developers to integrate the [Nomo app](https://nomo.app) into their applications.
-The mobile app uses the Nomo ID System Protocol.
+The mobile app uses the Nomo ID Protocol.
 This protocol specifies how developers can interact with the mobile app.
-This documentation will first explain the core concept of the Nomo ID System Protocol.
+This documentation will first explain the core concept of the Nomo ID Protocol.
 Afterwards we will explain the general workflow for integrating the mobile app into your application.

 ## Backend Library

-The backend-library is intended for NodeJS-Backends.
+The folder nomo-id containes the backend-library

 ## Nomo ID Protocol